Blendify/blender-manual/blender_docs/manual/preferences/editing.rst

 ObData
-   Any created material will be created as part of the ObData datablock.
+   Any created material will be created as part of the ObData data-block.
 Object
-   Any created material will be created as part of the Object datablock.
+   Any created material will be created as part of the Object data-block.

 :doc:`Read more about Blender's Data System </data_system/index>`